jknappe/csadublin/README.md

   side: left		# alignment of menu item (left, right)
 ```

-or similarly ig you want to create a menu item with dropdown options:
+or similarly if you want to create a menu item with dropdown options:

 ```
 - title: "About Us"